Dead Rising 2: Off the Record: Plot

 As in Dead Rising 2, the player will achieve one of several endings based on time constraints and other factors.

 Reception

 Off The Record received "mixed or average" reviews, with a score of 72/100 on Metacritic for the Xbox 360 and PlayStation 3 respectively.
+The PC version got a 66/100 on Metacritic.
 Gametrailers gave the game an overall rating of 8.2 out of 10.
-IGN gave it a 7 out of 10.
+IGN gave it a 7 out of 10, stating: "If you’ve never played a Dead Rising game before, Off The Record is just about worth its budget price tag.
+But if you’ve already spent considerable time with Dead Rising 2, however, there’s little new content on offer to justify another visit to Fortune City."
 GameSpot gave the title a 7 out of 10 rating, praising the core game but criticizing the lack of improvements and the sandbox mode's perceived lack of depth.
 Game Informer, by contrast, gave the game a 9.5/10 (the same score as the original) saying that "Frank's photography adds another layer to the already deep gameplay," and that "by itself, the sandbox mode is an incentive to buy Dead Rising 2."
+Videogamer.com gave the game a 7 out of 10, Neon Kelly writes, "If you're a massive fan of the series - and of Frank West in particular - it's still worth picking this up, but even at twenty notes, there's little to make this an urgent purchase."